floooh/floooh.github.io/_posts/2021-12-17-cycle-stepped-z80.md

 Long story short: there may be more changes in the relationship between wait states and read/write accesses in the future.
-Maybe I will also experiment with making the CPU pins behave exactly as a real Z80 (e.g. being active for multiple clock cycles), and put the burden of edge-detection on the system- or chip-emulations.
+Maybe I will also experiment with making the CPU pins behave exactly like a real Z80 (e.g. being active for multiple clock cycles), and put the burden of edge-detection on the system- or chip-emulations.